dwinx00/Machine-Project/README.md

 # Description

 This repository contains a simple python project.
-It is designed to help manage various projects, such as managing a bank manager or inventory system.
+It is designed to help manage various projects, such as managing a bank manager, inventory system, etc.

 # License